mongodb-js/vscode-mongodb-language/README.md

 ![example](./example.png)

 The MongoDB language was built for [the official MongoDB VSCode plugin](https://github.com/mongodb-js/vscode) that introduces a new `.mongodb` extension for its playground.
-It will work with any other plugin though with files that have `.mongodb` extension.
+Will work with any file though that has the `.mongodb` extension.

 ## How to install